Rediscovering the Philippines

 Pamalican Island, Sulu Archipelago, Agutaya, Palawan, Philippines

-Occupying its own island in the Cyuo Archipelago—where members of the animal kingdom outnumber humans by some comical order of magnitude—Amanpulo is the consummate artist’s escape.
-Adding to the resort’s castaway cred is...
+Amanpulo occupies its own island in the Cyuo Archipelago, where members of the animal kingdom outnumber humans by some comical order of magnitude.
+Adding to the resort’s castaway cred is the private airstrip, where guests land after a quick...

 Intramuros, Manila, 1002 Metro Manila, Philippines